-Produced at the Buffalo Trace-owned Barton 1792 Distillery, this release showcases the decadent side of bourbon.
+Produced at the Sazerac-owned Barton 1792 Distillery, this release showcases the decadent side of bourbon.
 Peanut and caramelized banana aromas open the nose, followed by warm, toasted oak.
 The palate has great concentration of flavor and serves a cleansing tart sweetness on its lengthy finish.
-Average price: $49.

 Baker’s 7 Year Old Single Barrel Bourbon

 Though it debuted as part of Booker Noe’s “Small Batch Collection” within the Jim Beam family, Baker’s relaunched in 2019 as a 7-year-old, single-barrel bourbon.
-A short time in glass sees the nose open up gracefully, with rye spice, dried flower petals, and dried fruit aromas leading the charge.
+A short time in glass sees the nose open up gracefully, with rye spice, dried petal, and dried fruit aromas leading the charge.
 Exciting spice then ignites the palate.
 And when those stormy waters finally start to settle, a sweet nutty note lingers on the finish, which seems to go on, and on, and on.
-Average price: $66.

 Average price: $60